 Fee for those activities and laboratory experiences that are at least partially sponsored by an academic discipline or department and that are, in the judgment of the president of a particular campus, with the approval of the trustees, integrally related to its formal instructional offerings.

 Fee charged to all students, to provide basic campus-based health services.
-The CSU Stanislaus Student Health Center is a fully accredited outpatient clinic that provides primary medical care, health education, wellness promotion, and disease prevention.
+The Stanislaus State Student Health Center is a fully accredited outpatient clinic that provides primary medical care, health education, wellness promotion, and disease prevention.

 University Union Fee

 Fee paid to support the university union building.
-The CSU Stanislaus University Union maintains several facilities that are available for use by campus and community members: Campus Information Desk, Event Center, Carol Burke Student Lounge, Game Room, Conference Rooms, and Student Government administration office.
+The Stanislaus State University Union maintains several facilities that are available for use by campus and community members: Campus Information Desk, Event Center, Carol Burke Student Lounge, Game Room, Conference Rooms, and Student Government administration office.

 Associated Students Fee